 Close to the sweeping moors where Cathy and Heathcliff played out their love affair in Wuthering Heights sits the ancient walled city of York.
-Founded by the Romans in 71 AD, it’s a city with charming cobbled streets, a medieval castle and cozy pubs, watched over by a towering Gothic cathedral.
-If you’re planning a romantic break in York, you’ll find plenty to fall in love with.
-For quaint cobbled streets, fascinating history and chocolate, read on for your guide to a wonderful weekend in York.
+Founded by the Romans in 71 AD, it’s a city with charming cobbled streets, a medieval castle and cosy pubs, watched over by a towering Gothic cathedral.
+If you’re planning a romantic break in York for Valentine’s Day or another special occasion, you’ll find plenty to fall in love with here.
+For quaint cobbled streets, fascinating history and tasty chocolate, read on for your guide to the most romantic weekend in York.

 We took a train from London to York on the Grand Central Railway, which offers a smooth, direct route that takes around two hours.
+York weekend breaks are easy this way, even if you’re travelling from the other end of the country.
 We were lucky enough to travel first class, and with comfortably wide seats and attentive, friendly service offering unlimited tea and biscuits, the time just flew by.

-If you’re travelling from London for your romantic break in York, Grand Central offers tickets from Kings Cross from a tiny £13.60, if you plan well ahead.
+If you’re travelling from London for your romantic weekend away in York, Grand Central offers tickets from Kings Cross to York from a tiny £13.10 each way, if you plan well ahead.
 First class upgrades cost from £15.00 each way.

 Railways are also an important part of York’s heritage.
-The city boasts a stunning Victorian railway station and the world’s largest railway museum, .
-Here at the National Railway Museum, you can see steam train like the one below, or even hold your wedding on its platform.
-Further afield, train fans can explore the North Yorkshire Moors, made famous by Wuthering Heights, with a highly romantic steam railway journey.
+The city boasts a stunning Victorian railway station and the world’s largest railway museum.
+Here at the National Railway Museum, you can see an impressive steam train and even hold your wedding on its platform.
+Further afield, train fans can explore the North Yorkshire Moors, made famous by the novel Wuthering Heights, with a highly romantic steam railway journey.

 If like us you’re arriving in York without a fixed plan and you’re looking for good tips and a map, make sure you stop at Visit York’s excellent visitor information centre.
 A short walk from the station, it’s located on 1 Museum Street and is easy to find.
 Here, their affable and professional staff will advise you to ensure you make the most of your trip.
 There are also plenty of brochures to browse through to find information and tips to explore this marvellous city.